 Hello everybody!
 First and foremost, I am extremely excited to be a part of the Heart Tech Plus Ambassador team!
 Currently, I am a Physical Education teacher in Denver, Colorado at Bruce Randolph School (Denver Public Schools).
 I was one of the first Physical Education teachers that partnered with Heart Tech Plus and have been using their products, web portal, and app for the last four years.

 I am completely “all in” as a Physical Education teacher.
-I was named the 2018 SHAPE Colorado High School Teacher of the Year and the 2020 SHAPE America Central District High School Teacher of the Year.
+I was named the 2018 SHAPE Colorado High School Teacher of the Year.
 I personally believe that Physical Education is the most important subject in today’s schools, due to the fact that more and more research is proving a correlation between students’ academic success and physical activity.
 Furthermore, I get so excited when implementing technology into my classes, such as my Heart Tech Plus heart rate monitors.
 I immediately become passionate of my students’ success when I witness them taking ownership of their own learning and evaluating their heart rate monitor data and goals!

 Last but not least, when I am not at work, I live for the time that I can spend with my wife, Danielle, my 3 year old son Aiden (who was born on Thanksgiving 2016) and my yellow Labrador Retriever Jake!
-I also try to find time to spend with my identical twin brother, Brad, who is also a Physical Education teacher in Wheat Ridge, Colorado!
+I also try to find time to spend with my identical twin brother, Brad, who is also a member of the Heart Tech Plus Education Team.

 - Physical Education Teacher